The Tree of Life

 Biological evolution proposes that all living things, including humans, have a common ancestor with any other living thing.
 On the Evogeneao Tree of Life, students can discover when in the distant past these common ancestors lived.
 For example, trace the human branch back through time along the yellow guidelines using the partial Evogeneao Tree of Life below.
 Follow it back in time to the point where you meet the bright blue fish branch.
 This point on the Tree of Life represents the common ancestor between humans and fish (in this case, salmon).
 By using the time scale, you can see that this creature lived roughly 430 million years ago.
 The time of a common ancestor between any two of life's branches, large or small, can be found in the same way.

 Another example: Follow the Reptile branch back in time to the point where it meets the Amphibian branch.
 The curved timelines indicate that the common ancestor between amphibians and reptiles lived about 355 million years ago.
 Each of the major branches on the Tree of Life is color-coded to make them easier to distinguish from neighboring branches.

 As our understanding of life's history improves (by fossil discoveries and genetics), some of the branching relationships and times of common ancestors depicted on this tree of life will inevitably become outdated.

 The Evogeneao Tree of Life in Other Languages

 Visitors to Evogeneao come from all over our planet and have voiced their support for evolution education and the fact that all Life on Earth is One Big Extended Family.

-Dr. Emanuele Serrelli from University of Milano Bicocca used Evogeneao in a science fair in Milan, Italy in fall of 2013.
+Dr. Emanuele Serrelli from the University of Milano Bicocca used Evogeneao in a science fair in Milan, Italy in the fall of 2013.
 We also donated a box of Evogenao tee shirts for the event, and they were a big hit!
 These are some of the exhibits Dr. Serrelli created to explain evolution the Evogeneao way.